 Hopefully, the above will give you a clearer picture between logo, header and banner now.

-If you need help on logo, header and banner design, you are welcome to contact us with your request.
+If you need help on logo, header and banner design, check out our corporate identity design packages.
+Alternatively, you are welcome to contact us if you need customisation design for your company logo, header and banner.